 Do NOT Keep Metal on Your Body

-As you get ready for your MRI, you will need to remove all of the metal on or in your body.
+As you get ready for your MRI, you will need to remove all the metal on or in your body.
 This includes removing any piercings that you have, no matter where they are located or how far they are from the part of your body to be scanned.

-In addition to earrings (including clip-ons), you need to remove watches, necklaces, rings, bracelets, and any other jewelry.
+In addition to earrings (including clip-ons), you need to remove watches, necklaces, rings, bracelets, and other jewelry.
 You will also need to take out dentures, hearing aids, and wigs.
 Surprisingly, some wigs can contain small amounts of metal.

 Before an MRI, you should expect to be asked to change into a hospital gown.
 This minimizes the risk that you will accidentally wear metal during the test.
 Alternatively, you may be asked not to dress in clothing with underwire, buckles, belts, zippers, or buttons.

-Do NOT Tell the Technicians About Pre-Existing Conditions
+Tell the Technicians About Any Pre-Existing Conditions

 The absolute most important thing not to do before an MRI is to lie or leave out information when talking to your doctor or the MRI technicians.
 MRIs are not safe for certain people.